pjflanagan/julianwittichmusic/README.md

 ### Local Dev

+1. Clone the repo
+2. Install with `npm i`
-Install and run the local Netlify server.
-You may have to run `nvm use` first.
+3. Run the local Netlify server (you may have to run `nvm use` first)
+4. To see content, you will have to recreate a `.env` file using the keys found on Netlify

 ```
 $ netlify dev